it-teaching-abo-akademi/2017-web-development-project-dbjork/README.md

 "Requested" features not implemented yet
 - A way to change the quantity for a stock item.
     - Workaround: Delete the stock and re-add it with another amount
-- Credits page, lists libraries and resources used in the project

 Known flaws and compromises
-- Error handling is rudimentary at best.
+- Error handling is a bit rudimentary.
 - Alphavantage API response is not clear in case of errors, not much to do about that
    - As a consequence there is now certain way of validating a stock symbol, a different API would have to be used
 - The chosen date picker component is actually not to my liking